The lack of fast rotators in Cyg OB2. I. Insights from spectral reclassification of its B0 population: Observational sample

 \section{Observational sample}

 {

-The star sample used in this work is comprised of known members of Cygnus~OB2, which are classified as B0-types in the literature within $\mathrm{1^\circ}$ centered on Galactic coordinates $l\!=\!79.8^\circ$ and $b\!=\!+\,0.8^\circ$.
-Two stars, namely 2MASS~J20324719+4117500 and J20324863+4114298, were excluded from the final sample due to their low B magnitudes, making them unsuitable for blue-range observations and subsequent spectral classification.
+The star sample used in this work is comprised of known members of Cygnus~OB2, which are classified as \spectype{B}{0}-types in the literature within $\mathrm{1^\circ}$ centered on Galactic coordinates $l\!=\!79.8^\circ$ and $b\!=\!+\,0.8^\circ$.
+Two stars, namely 2MASS~J20324719+4117500 and J20324863+4114298, were excluded from the final sample due to their low B magnitudes, which made them unsuitable for blue-range observations and subsequent spectral classification.
 Ultimately, the selection process yielded a final sample of 32 stars, with coordinates and photometric magnitudes provided in Table~\ref{T: Bstars_Sample}.

 The observation campaign was conducted during multiple runs using different telescopes (see Table~\ref{T: Telescopes_Configurations}).
-We performed observations with the 2.56-m \textit{Nordic Optical Telescope} (NOT) during a single three-night run (October 9-11, 2024) with the ALFOSC spectrograph (Alhambra Faint Object Spectrograph and Camera) and its grism~\#17, which provides a spectral resolution $\mathrm{R\!\sim\!5000}$ at $6580\,\AA$ (CCD14).
-For the 10.4-m \textit{Gran Telescopio Canarias} (GTC) observations, we used OSIRIS+ in filler mode and long-slit configuration with the R2000B grism, obtaining spectra of $\mathrm{R\!\sim\!2165}$ at $4755\,\AA$.
-Spectral properties of OSIRIS+ data allow to reclassify the B0-type stars of Cygnus~OB2, using specific classification ratios in the blue optical range.
-Also, our configuration of ALFOSC@NOT enables confident detection of stars exhibiting high rotational velocities ($\vsini\!>\!200\,\kmps$); while the spectral resolution is insufficient for precise measurements of low $\vsini$, it is fully appropriate for our primary goal: the identification of fast rotators within the observed sample.
-Furthermore, we conducted two additional observation nights in the 2.54-m \textit{Isaac Newton Telescope} (INT) with the IDS (Intermediate Dispersion Spectrograph) spectrograph and its 1200B grating ($\mathrm{R\!\sim\!4600}$).
+We performed observations with the $\mathrm{2.56\,m}$~\textit{Nordic Optical Telescope} (NOT) during a single three-night run (October 9-11, 2024) with the Alhambra Faint Object Spectrograph and Camera (ALFOSC) and its grism~\#17, which provides a spectral resolution $\mathrm{R\!\sim\!5000}$ at $6580\,\AA$ (CCD14).
+For the $\mathrm{10.4\,m}$~\textit{Gran Telescopio Canarias} (GTC) observations, we used OSIRIS+ in filler mode and long-slit configuration with the R2000B grism, obtaining spectra of $\mathrm{R\!\sim\!2165}$ at $4755\,\AA$.
+The spectral properties of the OSIRIS+ data allowed us to reclassify the B0-type stars of Cygnus~OB2, using specific classification ratios in the blue optical range.
+Our configuration of the ALFOSC instrument also enabled the confident detection of stars exhibiting high rotational velocities ($\vsini\!>\!200\,\kmps$).
+While its spectral resolution is insufficient for precise measurements of low $\vsini$, it is fully appropriate for our primary goal, which is the identification of fast rotators within the observed sample.
+Furthermore, we conducted two additional observation nights in the $\mathrm{2.54\,m}$~\textit{Isaac Newton Telescope} (INT) with the Intermediate Dispersion Spectrograph (IDS) and its 1200B grating ($\mathrm{R\!\sim\!4600}$).